10up/wpsnapshots/README.md

 * __wpsnapshots search \<search-text\>__

   This command searches the repository for snapshots. `<search-text>` will be compared against project names and authors.
+Searching for "\*" will return all snapshots.

 * __wpsnapshots delete \<instance-id\>__